StevenGillenwater/archlinuxinstall/index.md

 ### Linux Pre-Installation

-1. **Download an HTTP link from https://archlinux.org/download/**</br>
+1. **Download an HTTP link from https://archlinux.org/download/** \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Note: if the iso has split into two files, it has not downloaded correctly.
 The MD5/SHA1 will not match.*</br>

 2. **To verify the signature:**
-    * Type “shasum -a 1 filepath” into terminal to output the SHA1 Checksum</br>
+    * Type “shasum -a 1 filepath” into terminal to output the SHA1 Checksum \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Note: You can drag the file into the terminal window to automatically input the path.*
     * Copy the outputted SHA1 Checksum into the Text Editor Mac application
     * Copy the official/given Checksum into the Text Editor
     * Press *command + F*
     * Paste the official/given Checksum into the search bar and click enter
-    * Both SHA1 Checksums should match </br>
+    * Both SHA1 Checksums should match \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Note: The same process can be performed using the “MD5 filepath” terminal command.*

 3. **Install/Boot into Arch Linux via VM**
     * Enter the VM library with the *^ + command + L* keys
     * Select “new” and drag the iso file into the VM window
-    * Choose “other Linux 5.x kernel 64-bit” for the operating system</br>
+    * Choose “other Linux 5.x kernel 64-bit” for the operating system \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Note: the kernel release number can be found under the “release info” section on the downloads page.*
     * Choose UEFI – The installation image uses systemd-boot for UEFI
     * Click “customize settings” to change RAM allocation – I used 2048MB
     * Press the start button
-    * Select Arch Linux Installation Medium and hit enter</br>
+    * Select Arch Linux Installation Medium and hit enter \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Note: After following these steps, the screen should contain an empty command line.
 The default keyboard layout is US.*

 4. **Verify the boot method**